linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/BMW Valuation.md

 ---
+aliases:
+- Automotive Company Valuation
+- BMW Comps Analysis
+- BMW Peer Valuation
 cssclasses:
 - academia
-title: BMW Valuation
+enhanced: true
+enhancement_date: '2025-11-06'
+enhancement_id: batch04-FE-tags-v2
+key_concepts:
+- Investment analysis and portfolio management
+- Financial valuation and pricing methodologies
+- Carry trades and momentum in FX markets
+- Equity markets and stock valuation
+- Solution
+- After-tax cost of debt and capital structure
+- WACC for multinational corporations
+- Mathematical Finance
+- Infrastructure investment and project finance
+- Course Material
+- Currency risk management and hedging
+- Forward rates and interest rate parity
+- Case Study
+- Exchange rate determination and PPP theory
+- Cost of equity estimation using CAPM and other models
+- Practical examples and implementation
+- Weighted Average Cost of Capital calculation
+- Market value weights vs. book value weights
+- Comparable Analysis
+- Quantitative Implementation
+- Capital Structure
+- Trading strategies and market implementation
+- Currency markets and foreign exchange trading
+last_enhanced: '2025-11-06 08:42:53'
 tags:
+- trading-strategies
 - automotive_industry
+- mathematical-finance
+- course-material
+- capital-structure
+- valuation_multiples
+- peer_comparison
+- financial_ratios
+- case-study
+- comparable-analysis
+- exchange-rates
+- quantitative-implementation
+- solution
+- company_valuation
+- wacc
+- infrastructure
+- financial_analysis
 - bmw_valuation
-  - company_valuation
 - ev_ebit
-  - financial_analysis
-  - financial_ratios
 - forward_multiples
+- forward-contracts
+- bmw-valuation
+- automotive-companies
+- valuation-analysis
+- financial-comparison
+- peer-benchmarking
-  - peer_comparison
+- company-analysis
-  - valuation_multiples
+- automotive-peers
-aliases:
-  - Automotive Company Valuation
+- multi-period-analysis
-  - BMW Comps Analysis
+- valuation-approach
-  - BMW Peer Valuation
+- performance-comparison
-key_concepts:
-  - Automotive industry
+- industry-analysis
-  - BMW
+- market-comparison
-  - Company valuation
+- equity-valuation
-  - Debt ratio
+- business-valuation
-  - Depreciation amortization
+- financial-valuation
-  - EBIT
+- investment-research
-  - Enterprise Value
+- equity-research
-  - Financial analysis
+- market-analysis
-  - Financial services operations
+- financial-reporting
-  - Forward multiples
+- performance-analysis
-  - Historical multiples
+- comparative-evaluation
-  - Operating income
+- benchmarking-analysis
-  - Peer companies
+- financial-study
-  - Unit economics
+- business-analysis
-  - Valuation multiples
+title: BMW Valuation
 ---

 We consider BMW's peer companies to be Mercedes Benz Group, Volkswagen AG, Stellantis NV, Ford Motor Co, and Toyota Motor Corp.
 All of these firms share similar unit economics, compete in the same markets around the globe, and generally have a similar offering of different product lines ranging from the affordable car targeting price sensitive consumers to luxury automobiles appealing to more wealthy customers.
 Each of these firms moreover have a financial services operations that contribute directly and indirectly to the sale or leasing of their primary product-cars.
 We therefore consider any revenue or expenses incurred by the financial services business to be part of the company's core operations%20Formula%20and%20Example.md).

 - We employ forward multiples instead of historical multiples in this peer comparison since forward looking multiples tend to be more stable and resilient to extraordinary changes to a company's financial statements than multiples based on historical data.
 Using a forward multiple allows us to adjust for one-off changes impacting a firm in a given year, and arrive at a cleaner multiple.